gardener/landscaper-service/docs/gettingstarted/create-landscaper-deployment.md

 kubectl -n laas-user get instances.landscaper-service.gardener.cloud test-8qh5w -o jsonpath="{.status.clusterKubeconfig}" | base64 -d > landscaper-kubeconfig.yaml
 ```

-This kubeconfig file can be used to authenticate at the deployed Landscaper.
+This kubeconfig file can be used to authenticate at the deployed Landscaper instance.